ESG

 Working responsibly

-Working responsibly is central to
+Working responsibly is central to our purpose

-and reporting
+and measuring and reporting transparently

 The environment